Quasi-invariant Gaussian measures for the nonlinear wave equation in three dimensions: Construction of the weighted Gaussian measure

 \subsection{Variational formulation}

-In this subsection, we follow the argument in \cite{BG} and derive a variational formula for the normalization constant $\ZZ_{s, N}$ in \eqref{Z1}.
+In this subsection, we follow the argument in \cite{BG} and derive a variational formula for the normalization constant $\ZZ_{s, N}$ in \eqref{Z1}, which is based on a well-known representation of the classical Gibbs variational principle on the Wiener space \cite[Proposition 4.5.1]{DE}.

 Given small $\eps >0$, let $\O_\eps = C(\R_+, \C^{-\frac 32-\eps}(\T^3))$ equipped with its Borel $\s$-algebra.
 Denote by\footnote{In the remaining part of this section, we use the standard notation in stochastic analysis where subscripts denote parameters for stochastic processes.} $\{X_t\}$ the coordinate process on $\O_\eps$ and consider the probability measure $\PP$ that makes $\{X_t\}$ a cylindrical Brownian motion in $L^2(\T^3)$.
 Namely, we have

 \noi where $\{B_t^n\}_{n \in \Z^3}$ is a sequence of independent complex-valued\footnote{We normalize $B_t^n$ so that $\text{Var}(B_t^n) = t$.
 Moreover, we impose that $B^0_t$ is real-valued.} Brownian motions such that $\cj{B_t^n}= B^{-n}_t$, $n \in \Z^3$.
 Then, define a centered Gaussian process $\{ Y_t\}$ by